The Science of Better Habits

 February 7, 2026 · 7 min read Read Article

-Your brain has specific periods where it's primed for rewiring.
+Your brain has specific periods where it's primed for building new patterns.
 Understanding these windows can be the difference between habits that fade and habits that become automatic.

 February 4, 2026 · 5 min read Read Article